B2B eCommerce Trends: 2023 and Beyond

 The future of B2B eCommerce

-Emerging trends including rapid order fulfillment, seamless omnichannel experiences, and customer self-service are fueling investment in technologies like headless commerce and omnichannel order management.
+Emerging trends including rapid order fulfillment, seamless omnichannel experiences, and GenAI are fueling investment in technologies like headless commerce and omnichannel order management.

 These innovations help drive growth and increase agility by enabling B2B sellers to make changes to their storefronts and commerce channels quickly.
 While there’s no guarantee that any one trend, behavior or technology will endure the whims of customer buying needs and behaviors, the best way to future-proof your business is to create an agile eCommerce infrastructure that makes it possible to adapt quickly, with minimal disruption.